 Personal independence payment, disability living allowance and attendance allowance are transferring to the Scottish Government.
 If you are already on one of these benefits you'll continue to get it but if you live in Scotland it will be paid by Social Security Scotland, the agency delivering Scottish benefits.
 The Scottish Government plans to make changes to how these benefits operate as it develops the new disability assistance.

 Disability living allowance for children is the first of these benefits to transfer, followed by personal independence payment and then attendance allowance.
-The new Scottish benefit replacing disability living allowance for children will be called child disability payment.
-The plan to introduce child disability payment in summer 2020 was delayed due to the coronavirus outbreak.
-The Scottish Government has announced that Social Security Scotland will start taking applications for child disability payment from 26 July 2021 in three local authority areas (Dundee City, Perth and Kinross and the Western Isles) and then it will be rolled out across Scotland for new claims from autumn 2021.
-Read the Scottish Government announcement on this.
+The new Scottish benefit replacing disability living allowance for children is called child disability payment.
+Social Security Scotland will start taking applications for child disability payment from 26 July 2021 in three local authority areas (Dundee City, Perth and Kinross and the Western Isles) and then it will be rolled out across Scotland for new claims from autumn 2021.